ValveSoftware/steam-runtime/doc/reporting-steamlinuxruntime-bugs.md

 contents we need.
 This is not the default yet, but it might be in future.

-You can try this by creating a directory `.../SteamLinuxRuntime/var`, and running Steam with the `PRESSURE_VESSEL_COPY_RUNTIME_INTO` environment variable set to the absolute path to `.../SteamLinuxRuntime/var`.
+You can try this by creating a directory `.../SteamLinuxRuntime/var`, or `.../SteamLinuxRuntime_soldier/var`, and running Steam with the `PRESSURE_VESSEL_COPY_RUNTIME_INTO` environment variable set to the absolute path to this `var` directory.
-The temporary runtimes will be in `.../SteamLinuxRuntime/var/tmp-*`, and will be deleted the next time you run pressure-vessel (so there will normally only be one at a time).
+The temporary runtimes will be in `var/tmp-*`, and will be deleted the next time you run pressure-vessel (so there will normally only be one at a time).